erizov/Professor/semester_07/lecture_41_llm_advanced/few_shot_learning/README.md

     Alternatives: Zero-shot Learning, Fine-tuning, Prompt Engineering, In-context Learning

 11. **30-second explanation (your own words)**
-    Enables LLMs to learn new tasks from just a few examples provided in the prompt, allowing task adaptation without fine-tuning through in-context learning.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*